nsubrahm/launcher/README.md

 source launch/conf/${CONF_DIR}/gateway.env && docker compose --env-file launch/conf/${CONF_DIR}/gateway.env -f launch/stacks/gateway.yaml up -d
 ```

 2. Launch applications for a machine.
-This step maybe run as many times as required.
+This step maybe run as many times as machines are to be added.
 Ensure that the configuration was generated for the specfied machine.
 See [Configuration management](#2-configuration-management) above.

 ```bash
 export CONF_DIR=m001